lacravate/ragot/README.md

 * callbacks

-All the occuurrences when you need to do something that is not the job per se of your application, and you don't want to your class declaration to be clumbered by bits you consider heterogeneous.
+Any occurrence when you need to do something that is not the job per se of your application.
+You then don't want to your class declaration to be clumbered by bits you consider extraneous.

 It can be logging, stats, external API push, ...

 * debug

-Also, when you don't understand the behaviour of a library, or experience a crash, you can get help from `Ragot` to take a closer look without ripping it open and garble its code with you traces.
+Also, when you don't understand the behaviour of a library, or experience a crash.
+You can get help from `Ragot` to take a closer look without ripping it open and garble its code with you traces.

 ```ruby